The Rake | Horror Story

 “Ellen!” he shouted back toward the house, his voice raw.
 “Check on Sammy!
 Lock the doors!
 Now!”

-He didn’t wait for her reply, his focus on the barn, on the thing that had hurt his dog.
+He didn’t wait for her reply, his focus fixed on the barn, on the thing that had hurt his dog.
 The stench grew stronger, a physical thing that clung to his skin, filled his lungs with decay.
-He reached the barn, his shotgun raised, his flashlight beam cutting through the gloom, catching glimpses of hay bales, rusted tools, and something else—something thin and pale, crawling on all fours, its limbs too long, its body hairless and glistening like wet clay.
+He reached the barn, his shotgun raised, his flashlight beam trembling as it swept through the gloom.
+Shadows gathered between stacks of hay bales and rusted tools.

 “Jesus Christ,” Tom whispered, his hands shaking, the shotgun trembling in his grip.

-He fired, the roar deafening, the buckshot splintering a beam, but the creature was gone, its hiss lingering, echoing in his skull like a curse.
-He backed out of the barn, his heart a jackhammer, his eyes darting to every shadow.
-The farm was no longer his—something else owned it now, something that watched, waited, hungered.
+He fired, the sound deafening, buckshot splintering a beam, but the creature was gone, its hiss still echoing in his mind.
+He backed out of the barn, his heart pounding, his eyes searching every shadow.
+The farm no longer felt like his; something else owned it now, something that watched, waited, and hungered.

 Chapter 3